Positive train control: Amtrak

 Alstom's and PHW's Advanced Civil Speed Enforcement System (ACSES) system is installed on parts of Amtrak's Northeast Corridor between Washington and Boston.
 ACSES enhances the cab signaling systems provided by PHW Inc. It uses passive transponders to enforce permanent civil speed restrictions.
 The system is designed to prevent train-to-train collisions (PTS), protection against overspeed and protect work crews with temporary speed restrictions.

 GE Transportation Systems' Incremental Train Control System (ITCS) is installed on Amtrak's Michigan line, allowing trains to travel at 110 mph.

 The 2015 Philadelphia train derailment could have been prevented had positive train control been implemented correctly on the section of track that train was travelling.
 The overspeed warning/penalty commands were not set up on that particular section of track although it was set up elsewhere.

 Burlington Northern and Santa Fe (BNSF)

 Wabtec's Electronic Train Management System, (ETMS) is installed on a segment of the BNSF Railway.
 It is an overlay technology that augments existing train control methods.
 ETMS uses GPS for positioning and a digital radio system to monitor train location and speed.
 It is designed to prevent certain types of accidents, including train collisions.
 The system includes an in-cab display screen that warns of a problem and then automatically stops the train if appropriate action is not taken.

-CSXT
+CSX

 CSX Transportation is developing a Communications-Based Train Management (CBTM) system to improve the safety of its rail operations.
 CBTM is the predecessor to ETMS.